philippeitis/cpsc312-project/README.md

 ### How to test and run the code: Prolog

+NOTE: The REST API does not work on the department computers, as the http library does not include an HTTP server in Prolog 7.6.4.

 In this section, we cover testing, and usage of the CLI to define functions and types, and performing various queries over them.
 Additonal features, including the REST API, are described in the [appendix](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#appendix).

 In the `prolog` directory, you can run `make test` to run the unit tests.
 You can also load the test file into the swipl repl with `make test-repl` and in that repl you can run `run_tests.` to run those tests.